Mishieck/parawait/docs/api/onerror.md

 ## Introduction

-It is one of the properties of `options`, a parameter `promises`.
+It is one of the properties of `options`, a parameter `all`.
 It specifies what should happen if an error has been encountered while performing the provided actions.
 It is a string which can take four values, `break`, `continue`, `return` or `throw`.
 Let us look at what each one of these values means.

 ## `break`